About

 I’m an avid climber, and have been for a while now.
 I never realized I was scared of heights until I started climbing, but that’s how she goes sometimes.
 I still do it.

 Recently, I’ve been enjoying board climbing (although I’m too injured to actually push myself).
-I enjoy it so much that I did an analysis of some data and built ML models to predict grades off of route geometry alone (no hold info!).
-I even built my own board and trained a generative AI called ClimbingBoardGPT.
+I enjoy it so much that I even built my own board and did some data modelling projects related to the Kilter Board and the Tension Board 2 (analysis, modelling, and training a generative AI) – see projects.

 Pawel Sarkowicz